SAS® Academy for Data Science

 - Using efficiency techniques for massive data sets.

-Data Mining Techniques: Predictive Analytics on Big Data
+Course 3: Data Mining Techniques: Predictive Analytics on Big Data

 This course introduces applications and techniques for assaying and modeling large data.
 It presents basic and advanced modeling strategies, such as group-by processing for linear models, random forests, generalized linear models and mixture distribution models.
 You will perform hands-on exploration and analyses using tools such as SAS Enterprise Miner, SAS Visual Statistics and SAS In-Memory Statistics.